varas-onemind/varas-onemind.github.io/content/posts/cybergym.md

 ## Prototype Implementation

-We implemented the above workflow as a state machine and built Varas-OneMind from scratch.
+We implemented the above workflow as a state machine and built VARAS-OneMind from scratch.
 Except for verification, each stage invokes the LLM as an independent "sub-task", where the model only produces the artifact required by the current stage.

 This design keeps each stage relatively small.
 Under the default 272K context window, automatic context compression is rarely triggered, avoiding the loss of analysis details and the distraction of model attention caused by compression.

-Varas-OneMind provides the following tools for the agent:
+VARAS-OneMind provides the following tools for the agent:

 * **repo_list**: Lists relative paths inside the restricted repository root with configurable depth and quantity limits;